ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

 optimize_dump
-  Whether to optimize the database dump operation by not locking the RACF database.
+  Whether to optimize the database dump operation without locking the input RACF database.

   This option is only applicable when :emphasis:`operation=purge`.

-  When set to :literal:`true`\ , the IRRDBU00 utility will run with :literal:`NOLOCKINPUT` option, which allows other processes to access the database during the dump.
+  When set to :literal:`true`\ , the IRRDBU00 utility runs with the :literal:`NOLOCKINPUT` option.
+This improves system availability by allowing concurrent updates to the database.
+However, it may result in inconsistent data if changes occur during the process.

+  The user ID requires :literal:`READ` authority to the RACF database when using :literal:`NOLOCKINPUT`.

-  When set to :literal:`false`\ , the IRRDBU00 utility will run with :literal:`LOCKINPUT` option, which locks the database during the dump to ensure consistency.
+  When set to :literal:`false`\ , the IRRDBU00 utility runs with the :literal:`LOCKINPUT` option.
+This ensures data consistency by locking the database, but it prevents other processes from updating RACF profiles until the dump completes.

-  Using :literal:`true` can improve performance but may result in inconsistent data if the database is being modified during the dump.
+  The user ID requires :literal:`UPDATE` authority to the RACF database to permit the utility to :literal:`LOCKINPUT`.

   | **required**: False
   | **type**: bool